Bhuwan-cloud/conc_race_gem/README.md

 ## Usage

-Run the Gem Code by opening IRB and  calling 'run' method in module 'ConcRace'
+Run the Gem Code by opening IRB and  calling 'run' method in module 'ConcRace':

    $ ConcRace.run

-OR
+OR:

    $  extend ConCRace
    $  run